RichaJP93/Data-Parser/README.md

 node ./src/parse.js 20131004
 ```

-Will output CSV files in the same /src directory as the script, with unique file names for each file in the directory
+This will output CSV files in the same /src directory as the script, with unique file names for each file in the directory

 **E.g**